Youth to Sea

-Ocean Wise does not offer scholarships, but we work with other community organizations, such as Altruition, to provide scholarship options for students.
-We also support students by sending out biweekly communication that include upcoming scholarship applications and helping them submit applications.
+Ocean Wise does not offer scholarships, but we work with other community organizations to provide scholarship options for students.
+We also support students by sending out biweekly communication that includes upcoming scholarship applications and helping them submit applications.

-We require students to complete 120 service hours over the 6-month program.
+We require students to complete 120 service hours over the 10-month program.
 Attendance for any individual event is optional as we understand students have other commitments and life has a knack for unpredictability.

 One of our program specialists that is working closely with the student will complete the student evaluations.

 The student must be between the ages of 15-18.
 They are required to apply to the program and must be accepted based on a variety of questions an interest.
 They will have to complete 120-service hours by the end of the program.